vecty-components/material/README.md

 ## Getting Started

-There is a quickstart guide in the [material package][material component] documentation, and every component package's documentation page on GoDoc has a basic example of how to set up and use it.
+There is a quickstart guide in the [material package][material component] documentation, and every component package's documentation page has a basic example of how to set up and use it.

 ## Contributing